THE WISDOM ACADEMY PRESENTS

 For more about our terms, please see the Wisdom Academy FAQ.

-Chokyi Nyima Rinpoche, world-renowned teacher and meditation master in the Kagyu and Nyingma traditions, guides students through this ten-week course on meditation and the pith instructions on Buddha nature.
+Chokyi Nyima Rinpoche, world-renowned teacher and meditation master in the Kagyu and Nyingma traditions, guides students through this ten-lesson course on meditation and the pith instructions on Buddha nature.

 Students will learn about the correct motivation for spiritual practice and meditation, as well as the ethical practices focusing on virtue and non-virtue that are the essential foundation for genuine spiritual development.